Vitamins like Vitamin D, calcium, and multivitamins are amongst the most popular dietary supplements people take.

 Fish oil also appears to help prevent and treat atherosclerosis (hardening of the arteries) by slowing the development of plaque and blood clots, which can clog arteries.

-Large population studies suggest that getting omega-3 fatty acids in the diet, primarily from fish, helps protect against stroke caused by plaque build up and blood clots in the arteries that lead to the brain.
+Large population studies suggest that getting omega-3 fatty acids in the diet, primarily from fish, helps protect against stroke caused by the plaque build-up and blood clots in the arteries that lead to the brain.

 Eating at least 2 servings of fish per week can reduce the risk of stroke by as much as 50%.
 However, high doses of fish oil and omega-3 fatty acids may increase the risk of bleeding.